Do Go On - 350 - Arctic Badass Peter Freuchen

 We also have social media,

-a topic anybody can do so there's a link in the show notes or just straight onto our website and
+There's a link in the show notes or just straight onto our website.

-yeah anybody tell us a story that you think is interesting and then we'll decide yeah
+And yeah, tell us a story that you think is interesting.

-food is home dave well for the 350th, I'll say thank you so much for listening.
+Well, for the 350th time, I'll say thank you so much for listening.

 Until next week, goodbye.